-A case study over time records a dynamic process, diachronic rather than a synchronic snapshot.
+A case study over time records a dynamic process.
 In the current project, developmental change takes place, not under the control of the researcher but instigated by the team.
 Suggestions drawn from the research or researcher are not privileged.
-'Participative action research', (PAR, Reason and Bradbury, 2001) is not an appropriate framework simply because I, the researcher, was an external observer rather than an internal driver - but the consultative strategies within it have been applicable and helpful.
-The SYEP project has changed over time; the ethnographic case study allows me to chart the causes, processes and implications.
+The SYEP project has changed over time; I have charted the causes, processes and implications.